 FAQs on the Covid-19 vaccine programme for domestic helpers

-Can domestic helpers get Covid-19 vaccines?
+Can domestic helpers get Covid-19 vaccines in Hong Kong?

 Yes.
 Migrant domestic helpers are included in the Hong Kong government COVID-19 Vaccination scheme.
 The vaccine is available free-of-charge and a choice of two vaccination options are available at the moment: Sinovac and BioNTech.
 These options require 2 dosages, meaning a second shot will need to be taken at another date.

 How can domestic helpers get the Covid-19 vaccination in Hong Kong?

 Domestic helpers can make a booking via the government vaccination scheme website: https://www.covidvaccine.gov.hk/en/

 Where can domestic helpers find more information on the Covid-19 vaccine?

 - Whether I can have BioNTech vaccine – Taking into account the supply of the BioNTech vaccine, the vaccination rate and its limitations in storage, the CVCs administering the BioNTech vaccine are expected to operate until the end of September.
 People must make an appointment to receive the first dose of BioNTech vaccine by the end of August in order to complete the vaccination of two doses by the end of September for better protection from the vaccine.
 Read more: HK Gov

 - A general practitioner or pharmacist’s opinion may also be consulted.